 To ensure the efficiency and sustainability of vulnerability reporting automation it is necessary to address three key aspects.
 First of all automate obtaining consent, for example through a one-click electronic process on your mobile.
 This will enable reports to be drawn up more quickly and effectively

-Secondly it is essential simplify the authorization procedure to make inquiries at Via Oberta.
+Secondly it is essential simplify the authorization process for making inquiries to Via Oberta.
 The legal-administrative complexity of this procedure must be reduced so that it can be completed in days instead of months.
 This simplification will speed up access to the automation process.

 Finally, law 24/2015 must be deployed by regulation standardize interoperability.
 The creation of a single hub or database will facilitate the connection between councils and companies allowing an easier and more efficient exchange of data.